Making historic abuse claims

 You do not need a lawyer to go through the historic claims process.
 However, a lawyer will be able to guide you through the process and let you know if there are any other options you might have, and whether you are receiving the best offer you are likely to receive.

-If you decide to instruct a lawyer, you may be entitled to Legal aid.
-Your lawyer will let you know if you are entitled to receive Legal aid and guide you through the process.
-For more information, see the chapter “Legal aid” .
+If you decide to instruct a lawyer, you may be entitled to Legal Aid.
+Your lawyer will let you know if you are entitled to receive Legal Aid and guide you through the process.
+For more information, see the chapter “Legal Aid and other legal help” .